 Numbness in left arm and leg

-As already mentioned, numbness in the left hand is often due to compression of the nerve endings that feed the muscles.
-When diagnosing, the specialist determines the place of compression of the nerve fibers and eliminates the cause.
+As already mentioned, numbness in the left hand often occurs due to compression of the nerve endings that feed the muscles.
+When diagnosing, a specialist determines the location of compression of the nerve fibers and eliminates the cause.

 In the human body, the spine is responsible for a number of functions, including the normal functioning of the arms and legs.

-Lower back pain can cause leg pain and numbness.
-The frequency of occurrence of discomfort, the nature of numbness depends on the disease.
+Lower back diseases can cause pain and numbness in the legs.
+The frequency of unpleasant sensations and the nature of numbness depends on the disease.

-Intervertebral hernia put pressure on nerve endings, which leads to tissue spasm, resulting in numbness of the arm or leg (often both arms and legs).
-With intervertebral hernias, heaviness in the legs, pain, "goosebumps" appear, with long standing or sitting, turning the head and other sudden movements, the pain increases.
-Also, numbness may be associated with osteochondrosis or other diseases (diabetes mellitus).
+Intervertebral hernia put pressure on the nerve endings, which leads to tissue spasm, resulting in numbness in the arm or leg (often both arms and legs).
+With intervertebral hernias, heaviness in the legs, pain, and “goose bumps” appear; with prolonged standing or sitting, turning the head and other sudden movements, the pain intensifies.
+Numbness may also be associated with osteochondrosis or other diseases (diabetes).

 Osteochondrosis can be accompanied by various symptoms.
-To accurately determine the cause of leg numbness, you should be fully examined.
+To accurately determine the cause of numbness in the legs, you should be fully examined.

-As a rule, before numbness of the legs appears, a person already feels other symptoms of the disease, which may appear even in young age and be chronic (most often lower back pain).
-If left untreated, the disease progresses.
-Sometimes temporary improvements occur, but the feeling of stiffness of the spine remains, pain and numbness of the legs are observed over time.
+As a rule, before numbness in the legs appears, a person already feels other symptoms of the disease, which may appear even in at a young age and have a chronic nature (most often lower back pain).
+Without treatment, the disease progresses.
+Sometimes there is temporary improvement, but the feeling of stiffness in the spine remains, and over time, pain and numbness in the legs are observed.

-Numbness of the fingers of the left hand
+Numbness in the fingers of the left hand

-Numbness of the left hand, in particular the fingers, begins to disturb a person after the numbness becomes permanent and is accompanied by a number of unpleasant sensations not only in the fingers, but in the entire hand.
+Numbness of the left hand, in particular the fingers, begins to bother a person after the numbness becomes permanent and is accompanied by a number of unpleasant sensations not only in the fingers, but throughout the entire hand.

-Often the fingers begin to go numb with headaches, dizziness, before losing consciousness.
+Often the fingers begin to go numb with headaches, dizziness, or before loss of consciousness.

-Experts consider the numbness of the fingers quite serious signal, which may indicate problems with the spine.
+Experts consider numbness in the fingers quite a serious signal, which may indicate problems with the spine.

-Numbness of the little finger, as well as numbness of the left hand, may be due to compression of the nerve endings.
-If discomfort appears, you can rub or massage the brush, perform simple movements (bend, unbend, rotate).
+Numbness of the little finger, as well as numbness of the left hand, may be associated with compression of the nerve endings.
+If discomfort occurs, you can rub or massage the hand, perform simple movements (bend, straighten, rotate).

-If the little finger becomes numb during work, you need to take a break and give your hand a rest, stretch your brush.
-With existing osteochondrosis, it is recommended to systematically undergo a course of massage, engage in therapeutic physical exercises, consult a neurologist about possible violations.
+If your little finger begins to go numb while working, you need to take a break and give your hand a rest, stretch your hand.
+If you have osteochondrosis, it is recommended to systematically undergo a course of massage, engage in therapeutic exercises, and consult with a neurologist about possible disorders.

-If the numbness of the little finger occurs against the background cardiovascular disease, diabetes mellitus, atherosclerosis, etc. should not self-medicate.
-With systematic numbness, it would be more appropriate to consult a therapist or cardiologist.
+If numbness of the little finger occurs against the background cardiovascular diseases, diabetes mellitus, atherosclerosis, etc. Self-medication should not be carried out.
+In case of systematic numbness, it would be more advisable to consult a therapist or cardiologist.

 Numbness of the ring finger of the left hand

-With numbness ring finger, first of all, it is worth checking the heart, in case of disruption of the cardiovascular system, pain may appear in the area inside forearm.
+For numbness ring finger, first of all, it is worth checking the heart; if the functioning of the cardiovascular system is disrupted, pain in the area may appear inside forearms.

-Violation of the sensitivity of the fingers in early spring may be due to a lack of vitamins, in particular A and group B. With a deficiency of vitamins with numbness of the finger, peeling of the skin appears.
-Older people show signs of atherosclerosis and numbness of the left hand or fingertips.
+Loss of sensitivity in the fingers at the beginning of spring may be associated with a lack of vitamins, in particular A and group B. With a deficiency of vitamins, peeling of the skin appears with numbness of the finger.
+In older people, signs of atherosclerosis and numbness in the left hand or fingertips appear.

 Numbness of the ring finger may indicate the onset of a stroke, ischemic spasm, osteochondrosis, nervous strain, inflammation of the ulnar nerve, etc.

-With regular numbness, you should contact a specialist in order to identify the disease in a timely manner and begin its treatment.
+If you experience regular numbness, you should contact a specialist to promptly identify the disease and begin its treatment.

-Numbness thumb on the left hand is often a sign of a malfunctioning respiratory system.
+Numbness thumb on the left hand is often a sign of improper functioning of the respiratory system.

-When numbness affects two fingers, for example, thumb and index (middle), then the displacement is most likely to blame intervertebral discs, squeezing nerve endings in the neck.
-AT this case with numbness, weakness, soreness in the shoulder, forearm will appear.
+When numbness affects two fingers, for example, the thumb and index (middle), then misalignment is most likely to blame intervertebral discs, compression of nerve endings in the neck.
+IN in this case with numbness there will be weakness, pain in the shoulder and forearm.

-Also, numbness of the left hand and thumb may be associated with inflammatory processes in the internal organs - the liver, kidneys, lungs.
+Also, numbness of the left hand and thumb can be associated with inflammatory processes in the internal organs - liver, kidneys, lungs.

 Numbness of the index finger of the left hand

-With numbness index finger often there is inflammation of the nerve fibers of the shoulder or elbow joint.
-In this case, numbness of the finger is accompanied by weakness of the hand, pain when bending, numbness of the outer side of the hand.
+For numbness index finger inflammation of the nerve fibers of the shoulder is often observed or elbow joint.
+In this case, numbness of the finger is accompanied by weakness of the arm, pain when bending, and numbness on the outside of the arm.

-Numbness of the left hand or only the index finger (in some cases, the middle one) often occurs with inflammation of the cervical vertebrae, displacement of the discs (numbness and weakness are observed).
+Numbness of the left hand or only the index finger (in some cases the middle finger) often occurs with inflammation of the cervical vertebrae, displacement of the discs (numbness and weakness are observed).

-Systematic monotonous movements that are associated with the performance of professional duties often lead to a feeling of numbness of the index finger, stiffness of the hand, and convulsions.
-This condition occurs due to overexertion of the muscles of the hand.
+Systematic monotonous movements that are associated with the performance of professional duties often lead to a feeling of numbness in the index finger, stiffness of the hand, and cramps.
+This condition occurs due to overstrain of the arm muscles.

 Numbness in the palm of the left hand

-Numbness often torments in the morning, usually the cause of this is an uncomfortable posture and, as a rule, after changing the position of the body, the numbness gradually disappears.
+Numbness often torments in the morning, usually the cause of this is an uncomfortable position and, as a rule, after changing the position of the body, the numbness gradually goes away.

-But it happens that numbness begins without visible reasons, in this case, it is worth consulting with a therapist, undergoing an examination, and excluding serious pathologies.
+But it happens that numbness begins without visible reasons, in this case, it is worth consulting with a therapist, undergoing an examination, and ruling out serious pathologies.

 Numbness of the palms at night may be associated with disorders of the endocrine or nervous system.
-The most common cause is osteochondrosis cervical region.
-A feature of this disorder is that only one arm goes numb
+The most common cause is osteochondrosis cervical spine.
+A feature of this disorder is that only one hand goes numb

-Numbness of the fingers on the left hand develops according to the most different reasons.
-Numbness can develop against the background of diseases of the heart, spine, malnutrition, severe nervous shock, vasoconstriction, etc.
+Numbness in the fingers on the left hand develops according to the most various reasons.
+Numbness can develop against the background of diseases of the heart, spine, poor nutrition, severe nervous shock, vasoconstriction, etc.

-Numbness of the left hand is usually associated with heart problems, but in practice, in most cases, numbness is caused by osteochondrosis.
+Numbness of the left hand is usually associated with heart problems, but in practice, in most cases, osteochondrosis is to blame for the numbness.

-Violations in the thoracic or cervical spine due to nerve compression can lead to numbness of the middle finger on the left hand.
+Disorders in the thoracic or cervical spine due to compression of the nerves can lead to numbness of the middle finger on the left hand.

-As a rule, with osteochondrosis, one becomes numb middle finger, but in some cases, several fingers go numb at once (usually large, middle, index).
+As a rule, with osteochondrosis one middle finger, but in some cases several fingers go numb at once (usually the thumb, middle, index).

-In addition to numbness, a person is worried about weakness, stiffness, soreness in the forearm or shoulder.
+In addition to numbness, a person is worried about weakness, stiffness, pain in the forearm or shoulder.

-In addition, numbness of the middle finger may appear with inflammation of the elbow joints due to trauma, trophic changes, etc. (usually numb backside fingers).
+In addition, numbness of the middle finger can appear when the elbow joints become inflamed due to injury, trophic changes, etc. (usually goes numb backside finger).

-Also, finger numbness can develop as a result of atherosclerosis (narrowing of blood vessels, which leads to insufficient blood circulation of tissues).
+Numbness of the finger can also develop as a result of atherosclerosis (narrowing of blood vessels, which leads to insufficient blood circulation to the tissues).

 Numbness of the left hand